 The Organization Chart is the most fundamental business system.
-It graphically represents the operational structure, leadership, and relationships within the organization.
-It divides a company into high-level administrative departments such as marketing, finance and operations.
-It also shows lines of authority, sometimes known as the “chain of command.”
+It graphically represents the operational structure, leadership, and relationships within an organization.
+It divides a company into high-level administrative departments such as marketing, finance, and operations.
+It can also show lines of authority, sometimes known as the “chain of command.”

 The Organization Chart is like the skeleton of the body; upon it hangs all the muscle, tissue, vital organs, and life-giving systems of the organism.